mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** Okay.
 We can listen once again.

 **Questioner:** Okay, I'm referring to, if I see the floor, then I’ve created objects.
 Okay, this is delusion.
 So I'm asking, what is the difference between the experience of the floor as object [or] as delusion, or between pure vision, true vision of the floor.
 And you're making it sound like you’re talking about some...
 There's no relation, or some other experience.
 You’re not answering my question.
-Like, Dogen says, “From the first, dullness and distraction are struck aside,” he doesn't say, “Some day you will see the truth and then dullness and distraction will be struck aside.”
+Like, Dōgen says, “From the first, dullness and distraction are struck aside,” he doesn't say, “Some day you will see the truth and then dullness and distraction will be struck aside.”
 But *you* seem to be saying *that*.
 You’re not answering my question.

 **Katagiri Roshi:** I think a little bit the spiritual life... [...]
 Uh, how can I say it?
 [The] *quality* of spiritual life is based on two points.
 One is awareness, awakening.
 Okay?
 Seeing deeply the ultimate nature of existence.
 That is *awareness*, or *enlightenment*, we say.
 Second is *salvation*.